lagdo/temporal-php-samples/README.md

 It can be supposed that they implement the interfaces of the workflows and activities they are proxying, althougth they actually do not.
 That's why the Symfony dependency injection cannot be used to inject a stub where a workflow or an activity interface is required.

-As a consequence, [facades](https://github.com/lagdo/symfony-facades) are used anytime a call to a workflow or an activity function needs to be made.
+As a consequence, a [facade](https://github.com/lagdo/symfony-facades) is used anytime a call to a workflow or an activity function needs to be made.
 That means:
 - When a workflow is started or called in the `workflow-api` app.
 - When an actiivity is called or a child workflow started in the `workflow-worker` app.